/// Evasive Self-Defense Guide For The Untrained [updated]

 As a tourist and foreigner in certain countries, it may be difficult to visually blend in, read this guide to adapting and blending in.

-PRO TIP : If the country your in is too exotic relative to your own nationality, the most effective method of blending in is travel with a local; friend, guide etc.
+PRO TIP : If the country you’re in is too exotic relative to your own nationality, the most effective method of blending in is travel with a local; friend, guide etc.

 Showing signs of obvious wealth (excessive jewelry, expensive watches, luxury brand name apparel, stacks of cash) is both potentially dangerous and could be demeaning to the locals of certain cultures.